-Demonstrate the application of biotechnology to solve problems in Agriculture, Food and Natural Resources (AFNR) systems (e.g., bioengineering, food processing, waste management, horticulture, forestry, livestock, crops, etc.). technology principles, techniques, and processes to modify a species.
-11 3 Student Competencies 4.9.1 Describe the techniques used to produce transgenic organisms (e.g., microbial synthetic biology, gene knockout therapy, traditional gene insertion, etc.).
-4.9.2 Summarize the process of transformation of cells with transgenic DNA.
-4.9.3 Analyze the processes and techniques used to produce transgenic eukaryotes (e.g., microbial synthetic biology, gene knockout therapy, traditional gene insertion, etc.).
+ation of biotechnology to solve problems in Agriculture, Food and Natural Resources (AFNR) systems gineering, food processing, waste management, horticulture, forestry, livestock, crops, etc.). sechnology principles, techniques, and processes to modify a species.
+Topic 4.9 Apply blot Student Competencies Describe the techniques used to produce transgenic organisms (e.g., microbial synthetic biology, gene knockout 4.9.1 4.9.2 therapy, traditional gene insertion, etc.).
+Summarize the process of transformation of cells with transgenic DNA.
+4.9.2 Analyze the processes and techniques used to produce transgenic eukaryotes (e.g., microbial synthetic biology, 4.9.3 gene knockout therapy, traditional gene insertion, etc.).
 4.9.4 Transform plant or animal cells by performing a cellular transformation.
 4.9.5 Design experiments to evaluate an existing transgenic organism.
 4.9.6 Evaluate the results of a cellular transformation.
 Topic 4.10 echnology principles, techniques, and processes to enhance the production of food through the use of Topic 4.10 microorgai nisms and enzymes.
 Student Competencies 4.10.1 Summarize reasons for detecting microbes.
-4.10.2 Describe enzymes, the changes they cause, and the physical and chemical parameters that affect enzymatic 4.10.2 reactions (e.g., food, cellulosic bioenergy, etc.).
+4.10.2 Describe enzymes, the changes they cause, and the physical and chemical parameters that affect enzymatic 1.10.2 reactions (e.g., food, cellulosic bioenergy, etc.).
 4.10.3 Identify foods produced through the use of biotechnology (e.g., fermentation, etc.) to change the chemical properties of food for an intended purpose (e.g., create desirable nutritional profile, preservation, flavor, etc.).
 4.10.4 Assess the use of biotechnology to detect microbes.
 4.10.5 Analyze processes by which enzymes are produced through biotechnology.
 4.10.6 Compare and contrast the effectiveness, purpose, and outcomes associated with biotechnology as well as conventional processes used in food processing.
 4.10.7 Design an assay to detect a target microorganism in food, water, or the environment.
 4.10.8 Conduct studies using scientific techniques to improve or discover enzymes for use in biotechnology (e.g., microbial strain selection).
 4.10.9 Process food using biotechnology to achieve an intended purpose (e.g., preservation, flavor enhancement, etc.).
-Topic 4.11 echnology principles, techniques, and processes to protect the environment and maximize use of natural 10pic 4.11 resources (e.g., biomass, bioprospecting, industrial biotechnology, etc.).
+Topic 4.11 Apply biot echnology principles, techniques, and processes to protect the environment and maximize use of natural Topic 4.11 resources (e.g., biomass, bioprospecting, industrial biotechnology, etc.).
 Student Competencies 4.11.1 Describe the consequences of agricultural practices on natural populations.
 4.11.2 Summarize industrial biotechnology and the benefits and risks associated with its use in manufacturing (e.g., fabrics, plastics, etc.).
 4.11.3 List the potential applications of bioprospecting in biotechnology and agriculture.
 4.11.4 Analyze how biotechnology can be used to monitor the effects of agricultural practices on natural populations.
 4.11.5 Apply the processes used in the production of molecules for use in industrial applications.
+1.11.0 1 12ppij die processes doed in the production of morecules for doe in industrial applications.